Collectively Understood, Artistically Enacted

 Amidst social and political tensions, heimA(R)Ten, a part of the heimaten network in Germany, Austria, and Switzerland, is opening an artistic space for collective self-empowerment, memory, and (future) design.

 heimA(R)Ten consists of two parts.
 It kicks off on 13 and 14 September with a two-day workshop for Black people with Isaiah Lopaz, founder of the mobile archive Black Visual Grammar.
-In a safe space conceived for community empowerment, participants will create collages that artistically process personal and collective confrontations with loss and profit, memories and visions, belonging and home.
+In a safe space conceived for community empowerment by Cucuteni, participants can create collages that artistically process personal and collective confrontations with loss and profit, memories and visions, belonging and home.

 The results of the workshop will be presented on 18 October, the second part of heimA(R)Ten.
 The collage presentations will be given literary accompaniment by Dorcas Nsiama, who will share her poetic visions of cultural roots, connections, and plurality.
 Diverse artistic perspectives will also be presented as part of the varied programme.

 The closing event will be opened by a surprise guest, a Nigerian-born artist living in Cologne.
 His figurative art makes global connections and cultural entanglements tangible and offers an unusual understanding of the concept of ‘heimaten’.
-Safiya Yon will present a walk-in mirror installation that invites viewers to reflect on home and foreignness, whether as an intrinsic feeling or an external imposition.
-Nando Nkrumah will present a 3D animation of a living cocoon—a visual confrontation with generation-spanning empowerment.
+Safiya Yon’s installation, Gaze Ritual, encourages reflection on internalised structural gazes and enables an inner encounter with them.
+Nando Nkrumah’s installation initiates a dialogue between memory and the future by combining sculpture and projection.
+Bona Ngoumou uses her voice and kora to create intimate soundscapes between tradition and zeitgeist.
 Following this, an artist talk moderated by Donna Kukama will give visitors insight into the imaginative and creative processes of the participating artists.

 The entire event will be documented visually by Tembela Toto Kiesa, whose photographs will be collected in a book—a conscious act of archiving lived plural realities that will serve as testimony for future generations.